 As part of a global “Resistance Summer” campaign, Democrats Abroad Sweden is participating in pride parades in Stockholm and Malmö next week, and already marched in Göteborg Pride earlier in the summer.

 With country committees in 42 countries around the world and more than 2,000 members in Sweden, Democrats Abroad is the official Democratic Party organization for Americans who live outside the United States.
 There is an active LGBT Caucus that ensures LGBT+ voices are strongly represented in the Democratic Party.

 To hold Trump accountable, Democrats Abroad Sweden invites Americans and Swedes to march with them on August 5 in Stockholm and on August 6 in Malmö.
 Registration can be found at http://www.democratsabroad.org/se_events.

 Photo: Democrats Abroad Sweden marches in the 2016 Stockholm Pride Parade.
 Source: Democrats Abroad Sweden

 Please contact Alexander Lange at 070 612 0179 for more information or press requests.

 Democrats Abroad is the official arm of the Democratic Party for US citizens living outside the United States and its territories.
 The Democratic Party is the only major American political party that affords its members this opportunity.
 Democrats Abroad holds seats on the Democratic National Committee and sends a voting delegation to its national convention to nominate our candidate for President.
 Founded in 1964, Democrats Abroad now has members in over 190 countries and has committees in 42 countries around the world.

 For more information, visit www.DemocratsAbroad.org

-Enter at the corner and order at the bar, then join us in the large conference room upstairs in back.
-If you order before 6:00, special Afterwork prices apply.
+The afterwork will be held at John Scott's Linnégatan.
+As usual, enter near the corner -- and order at the bar if you'd like something to eat or drink -- then join us in the large conference room upstairs in back.

 Do you like this page?